pnnl/ruleset-checking-tool/docs/section21/Rule21-11C.md

 **Applicability:** All required data elements exist for B_RMR
 **Applicability Checks:**

-1. B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11, or 12
-2. B-RMR is not modeled with purchased heating.
+1. B-RMR is not modeled with purchased heating.
-3. Pass Rule 21-18.
-4. Pass Rule 21-4.

 **Manual Check:** None
 **Evaluation Context:** Building